KoenZomers/KeePassOneDriveSync/Faq.md

 You don't have to anymore.
 With version 1.6.0.0 I've introduced the option under File -> Open -> Open from OneDrive to directly open the KeePass from OneDrive and set it up for synchronization locally with just a few steps.

+### What happens to my KeePass database if multiple changes on multiple devices have been made? ###

+When triggering a save (ctrl+s) or opening a KeePass database, the plugin will automatically verify against OneDrive Consumer / OneDrive for Business if the file hosted there has been updated since the last time that specific client downloaded it.
+If not, it will not do anything.
+If so, it will download a copy of that KeePass database to a temporary location on your harddrive and merge all changes from the downloaded copy with your local KeePass database.
+So changes in both the version stored online as well as in your local copy will be retained.
+Not at any time will one overwrite the other.
+This is ideal in situations where you're using KeePass on clients that are not always online (i.e. laptops).
+As soon as you get online and trigger a sync, everything will be merged again.
+Once the changes are merged, an updated copy of the KeePass database will automatically be uploaded to OneDrive / OneDrive for Business again so your other devices can grab the updated copy.

 ### Other questions ###

 Feel free to e-mail me at mail@koenzomers.nl